 Teams usage guidance

-Despite its many benefits this presents several data protection issues and correct ‘Teams etiquette’ is paramount to protect, not only the risk of sensitive data being published but the well-being of everybody using teams to hold virtual meetings.
+Correct ‘Teams etiquette’ is paramount to protect, not only the risk of sensitive data being published but the well-being of everybody using teams to hold virtual meetings.

 If follow on meetings are required involving different participants then it is recommended to close the original meeting and create a new one.
 This will create a new chat.
 It is, however, good practice to remain mindful of the information we post within the chat function when using Teams.